Australia election threatens shape of $34 billion broadband plan

 Deutsche Bank analysis suggests Telstra will retain its broadband market share of around 47 percent, instead of a slide to 35 percent under Labor’s project.

-Telstra would also keep its hybrid fiber coaxial cable for Pay TV delivery as a competitor to the NBN, a scenario that does not sit well with Singapore Telecommunications Ltd’s Australian unit, Optus.
+Telstra would also keep its hybrid fibre coaxial cable for Pay TV delivery as a competitor to the NBN, a scenario that does not sit well with Singapore Telecommunications Ltd’s Australian unit, Optus.

-The coalition plan could also marginally reduce business for Silcar, the 50:50 venture between Germany’s Siemens AG and Leighton Holdings Ltd’s Thiess, which is focused on fiber optics.
+The coalition plan could also marginally reduce business for Silcar, the 50:50 venture between Germany’s Siemens AG and Leighton Holdings Ltd’s Thiess, which is focused on fibre optics.

 But if Rudd pulls off a victory, it will be business as usual to a certain extent for current contractors.